 How Do You Diagnose Conn's Syndrome of the Adrenal Gland?There are a number of tests that will help establish the diagnosis of Conn's Syndrome, but primarily we want to know if there is too much aldosterone being produced by one of adrenal glands since over production of aldosterone is the cause of this disease.
+The diagnosis of primary hyperaldosteronism (Conn's Syndrome) follows a logic three step approach that is:

 Lab Testing for the Diagnosis of Primary Hyperaldosteronism (Conn's Syndrome)The ARR Screening Test.
 The aldosterone to renin ratio (ARR) is the most reliable screening test for primary hyperaldosteronism.
 This is very easy to do and only requires one tube of blood to be drawn from your arm.
 Ask your doctor to get a simple blood test to check your plasma aldosterone concentration (PAC) and plasma renin activity (PRA).
-Classically patients with primary hyperaldosteronism have: Plasma aldosterone concentration (PAC) = HIGH, and Plasma renin activity (PRA) = LOW
+Classically, patients with primary hyperaldosteronism have: Plasma aldosterone concentration (PAC) = HIGH, and Plasma renin activity (PRA) = LOW

 - Spironolactone (Aldactone)